-Kwik Fit | Thursday 18th September 2014 9:00am
+Kwik Fit | Monday 15th February 2021 9:00am

-We did the maths and found that, with an average used car selling price of £7,706 for July 2014 (according to the BCA) sellers could find themselves £1,464 out of pocket, simply for not having a full set of stamps in the log book.
+We did the maths and found that, with an average used car selling price of £7,706 for July 2014 (according to the BCA), sellers could find themselves £1,464 out of pocket, simply for not having a full set of stamps in the log book.

 So if you’re putting off your service to save a bit of cash now, you could pay for it dearly in the long run when it comes to selling your car.
 Keeping a full service history isn’t just about getting the best value for money when you sell your car though.